GalijotasE/bank_app/README.md

 # Bank Application v.0.3
-    *Added a new submenu for application model's menu.
+    *Added a few submenu's for application model's menu.
+    *Made a couple of minor improvements for smoother and errorless use.
 # Bank Application v.0.2
     *Created bank application model.
     *Added main menu selections and given them inputs.